Caradryan/accretiondisc/README.md

      )
 ```

 An example of a unit mass spreading by diffusion in a disc with constant viscosity is in `examples/diffusion_example.py`.
+Results should be compared Fig. 5.1. (page 83) [Accretion Power in Astrophysics](https://ui.adsabs.harvard.edu/abs/2002apa..book.....F) or Fig. 1. from [Accretion discs in astrophysic](http://adsabs.harvard.edu/abs/1981ARA%26A..19..137P10.1146/annurev.aa.19.090181.001033)

 An example of steadily accreting disc model is in `examples/steady_accretion_example.py`.

+## License

+See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).